damkokot/augment_basecallers/README.md

 # evaluating/accuracy
 python src/accuracy.py results/FILE_NAME.sam gencode.v36.transcripts.fa
 ```
 This is full pipeline.
 Validation and training losse will be stored in results/csv_metrics directory.
 After evaluting basecaller, accuracy will display in CLI.
-For training and validation dataset pls contact me or just add message to Issues tab.
+For training and validation dataset please contact me or just add message to Issues tab.